Brain Injury Identity Card

 2. Verification of your brain injury – this could be a letter from a Headway local group or branch or from a clinical professional confirming the brain injury.

 Click the button below to begin your application.
-Alternatively, you can download an application form (DOC) to print, complete and send back to us.

 The card is available to anyone in the UK aged 18 and over who has a verifiable brain injury.